 STEAM education in FCPS is an inquiry approach to teaching and learning where students integrate science, technology, engineering, arts, and mathematics to solve real-world problems.

 A goal of workforce development is to place students in work-focused situations or work-based settings where careers connect to their schoolwork and they learn the skills necessary for work.

 Fairfax County Public Schools seeks partners to support strategies in:

 - Career Awareness: Partnerships typically happen on FCPS property or through group field trips.
 Examples include inviting guest speakers into schools, providing work-based tours, supporting college and career fairs, and supporting informational interviews.
 These partnerships can happen at any grade level, but more often occur with our younger students.

-- Career Preparation: Partnerships for our older students include student enterprise, cooperative education, clinical experience, registered apprenticeships, youth registered apprenticeships, and supervised agricultural experiences, all of which are mostly conducted off FCPS property.
+- Career Preparation: Partnerships for our older students include student-based enterprise, cooperative education, clinical experience, registered apprenticeships, youth registered apprenticeships, and entrepreneurships, all of which are mostly conducted off FCPS property.

 In schools and in all partnerships, stressing the necessary soft skills (dress code, resume writing, and etiquette), and essential work skills (communications, problem solving and teamwork, technology, and more) is always encouraged.

 Why: Today's students will become tomorrow's workforce and future taxpayers.
 Education develops human capital required to create a skilled workforce, improve productivity, and drive business growth.

 In Fairfax County, the top occupations advertising in the second quarter of 2019 in Northern Virginia include:

 |Computer Systems Engineers and Architects||3,353|